nokia-eda/docs/docs/getting-started/getting-access.md

 The EDA release is distributed via a set of git repositories hosted on the TODO.
 The entrypoint for an installation is in the [demo][demo-repo] repository.

-/// details | Known issues and limitations of the currentnt release
+/// details | Known issues and limitations of the current release
     type: warning

 <h4>Limitations</h4>